AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/README.md

 $ git clone https://github.com/AzureAD/microsoft-authentication-library-for-js.git
 ```

-Another option is to download the repository as a zip file by selecting "Download ZIP" from the root repository's dropdown "Code" menu.
+You can also download the repository as a zip file by selecting "Download ZIP" from the root repository's dropdown "Code" menu.
 Once you've downloaded the ZIP file, you can decompress it locally and explore the code.

 ### Pre-requisites
 - By using MSAL Node, you are working with the Microsoft Identity ecosystem.
 Read about [App Registration](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) and register one for use with this code.